 Lucian Smith (2022-2024; 2016-2018)

-Lucian Smith (PhD. in Biochemistry) works as a Research Scientist for both the University of Washington with the Sauro lab as a Roadrunner and Tellurium developer, and has worked for Caltech with the SBML Team.
-He is the co-creator of Antimony and phraSED-ML, has been an SBML editor, and has developed a variety of SBML package specifications.
+Lucian Smith (PhD. in Biochemistry) works as a Research Scientist for both the University of Washington with the Sauro lab, and for Caltech with the SBML Team.
+He is the co-creator of Antimony and, more recently, of phraSED-ML, and has been an SBML editor, working extensively with the SBML Hierarchical Model Composition specification.

 The editors meet regularly in online meetings and during the yearly COMBINE and HARMONY meetings.